cch123/golang-notes/memory_barrier.md

 Cache 到 Cache 的传送可以降低 read miss 导致的延迟，如果不这样做，需要先将该 block 写回到主存，再读取，延迟会大大增加，在基于总线的系统中，这个结论是正确的。但在多核架构中，coherence 是在 L2 caches 这一级保证的，从 L3 中取可能要比从另一个 L2 中取还要快。

+## store buffer 和 invalidate queue

+Store Buffer
+A store buffer is used when writing to an invalid cache line.
+Since the write will proceed anyway, the CPU issues a read-invalid message (hence the cache line in question and all other CPUs' cache lines which store that memory address are invalidated) and then pushes the write into the store buffer, to be executed when the cache line finally arrives in the cache.

+A direct consequence of the store buffer's existence is that when a CPU commits a write, that write is not immediately written in the cache.
+Therefore, whenever a CPU needs to read a cache line, it first has to scan its own store buffer for the existence of the same line, as there is a possibility that the same line was written by the same CPU before but hasn't yet been written in the cache (the preceding write is still waiting in the store buffer).
+Note that while a CPU can read its own previous writes in its store buffer, other CPUs cannot see those writes before they are flushed from the store buffer to the cache - a CPU cannot scan the store buffer of other CPUs.

+Invalidate Queues

+With regard to invalidation messages, CPUs implement invalidate queues, whereby incoming invalidate requests are instantly acknowledged but not in fact acted upon.
+Instead, invalidation messages simply enter an invalidation queue and their processing occurs as soon as possible (but not necessarily instantly).
+Consequently, a CPU can be oblivious to the fact that a cache line in its cache is actually invalid, as the invalidation queue contains invalidations which have been received but haven't yet been applied.
+Note that, unlike the store buffer, the CPU can't scan the invalidation queue, as that CPU and the invalidation queue are physically located on opposite sides of the cache.

+As a result, memory barriers are required.
+A store barrier will flush the store buffer, ensuring all writes have been applied to that CPU's cache.
+A read barrier will flush the invalidation queue, thus ensuring that all writes by other CPUs become visible to the flushing CPU.
+Furthermore, memory management units do not scan the store buffer, causing similar problems.
+This effect is already visible in single threaded processors.

 ## 编译器导致乱序

 ## lfence, sfence, mfence